PlanesLab/gMCSpy/docs/examples.rst

 Calculating the Genetic Minimal Cut Sets (gMCS) of E. coli core GEM
 ---------------------------------------------------------------------------

-To replicate this example, make sure you have completed the `installation guide <installation.rst>`_, the E. coli core model can be downloaded from the `E. coli core Model <http://bigg.ucsd.edu/models/e_coli_core>`_.
+To replicate this example, make sure you have completed the `installation guide <installation.rst>`_, The E. coli core model can be downloaded from the `E. coli core Model <http://bigg.ucsd.edu/models/e_coli_core>`_.
 The following code-block shows how to calculate the gMCS of the E. coli core model.

 .. code-block:: python